 What's the difference between a pantry and larder?

-‘Although there are differences between a larder and a pantry, we find that the words are often used interchangeably and tend to generally refer to a storage space designed for food and occasional crockery,’ says Karl Andrews, design expert at Benchmarx Kitchens.
-‘Traditionally, a larder refers to a purpose-built, cool space for storing food that needs to be kept chilled, whereas a pantry tends to be a cupboard which can store anything from dried foods to beverages.’
+'Although there are differences between a larder and a pantry, we find that the words are often used interchangeably and tend to generally refer to a storage space designed for food and occasional crockery,' says Karl of Benchmarx Kitchens.
+'Traditionally, a larder refers to a purpose-built, cool space for storing food that needs to be kept chilled, whereas a pantry tends to be a cupboard which can store anything from dried foods to beverages.'

 Therefore, essentially a separate walk-in pantry combines food storage and prep area, keeping the main kitchen clear for cooking and entertaining.
 A larder is typically the same premise but at a lower temperature for keeping ingredients cooler, not refrigerated - just cooler.